WheezyE/Winelink/docs/README.md

  - [ ] Make the script's user-interface look better.
  - [ ] Add an AHK script to click the "Ok" button after VARA is installed.
  - [x] Add more clean-up functions to the script.
+ - [ ] Have the script download all files into the cloned repository directory (instead of into ~/Downloads)
  - [ ] Add shortcuts to the desktop
  - [ ] Add detection of Raspberry Pi kernel memory split (and install the correct kernel if needed) for RPi 2-3 support.
    - Ask Botspot if I can borrow some of his [pi-apps](https://github.com/Botspot/pi-apps) code.